Hukasx0/actix-react-template/README.md

 A fullstack project template that can be compiled into a single binary.
 Template uses:
 - Rust + Actix-web - backend
 - Typescript + React (tsx) - frontend
-- Scss - but you can also use regular Css
+- Vite, Cargo - build
-- Vite - build
+- Sass - but you can also use regular css

 ## Usage